kuhree/www/src/content/work/time-machine.md

 - Ability to track user’s progress through several status levels and send to URL for a survey at certain pre-arranged status levels.

 ## Goals and Requirements

-Given the context, what were the goals and requirements?
-These are likely to be more specific than the vision, mission and values of the organisation and have some link to the use of free software.

 With the requests (and a few others) in place, we set out the stack for the app to function.